Tribal Outreach and Partnership

 - RPG Introduction and First Success Story – The Spring 2017 edition of The Resource provided an introduction to the newly established Tribal Outreach and Partnership RPG and published its first success story, beginning on page 18, describing the partnership between the Yakama Nation and North Yakima Conservation District in Washington.

 The Tribal Outreach and Partnership Resource Policy Group (Tribal RPG) advises NACD leadership on tribal issues relevant to America’s conservation districts and their partners.
 It is made up of conservation district and state association members, as well as conservation partnership representatives from NRCS, NASCA and NCDEA and advisors from the Blackfeet Tribe, Creek Nation, Cowlitz Tribe, Makah Tribe, Indian Nations Conservation Alliance (INCA), United South and Eastern Tribes (USET), First Nations, and Alaska Tribal Conservation Alliance (ATCA).
-The RPG is staffed by NACD Southwest Region Representative Jeff Burwell and NACD Advisor Dave Vogel and chaired by Washington State district supervisor, Larry Davis.
-The members of the RPG are Sadie Lister of the Navajo Nation, Ariz.; Cassius Spears, Narragansett Tribe, R.I.; Greg Baneck, Wisc.; Zach Ducheneaux, Cheyenne River Sioux, S.D.; Theo Garcia; Jerry Smith, Miss.; Tomas Mendez, Mescalero Apache Tribe, N.M.; and Ben Harmon, Muscogee Creek Tribe, Okla.
+The RPG is staffed by NACD Director of Education Keith Owen and NACD Advisor Dave Vogel and is chaired by Washington State district supervisor, Larry Davis.
+The members of the RPG are Sadie Lister (Vice Chair) of the Navajo Nation, Ariz.; Cassius Spears, Narragansett Tribe, R.I.
+(Northeast); Greg Baneck, Wisc.
+(North Central); Coco Boggs (Northern Plains); Theo Garcia (Pacific); Andrea Mann (Pacific); Grant Victor (South Central); Tomas Mendez (Southwest); and is served by NRCS Advisor Roylene Comes at Night; NASCA Advisor Trey Lam; NCDEA Advisors Peter Vigil and Brenda Smythe; and RPG Advisors Delaine Atcitty, Michael Johnson, Butch Blazer, Jackie Frankie, Jerry Pardilla, Ronalda Angasan, Kari Jo Lawrence and David Elliott.